purkhusid/biff/README.md

 #### Compare

-Compares two outputs from the calculate command and outputs a file that can be fed to the '--target_pattern_file' option in bazel
+Compares two outputs from the calculate command and outputs a file with only the changed targets

 Usage:
 ```